Get the worry-free services and expert support you need to form an S corp in Kentucky today.

 The next step is to file Kentucky Articles of Incorporation (for a corporation) or Articles of Organization (for an LLC) with basic information about the business, including name, address, registered agent, and management structure.

-S Corporations can be easier to run than other entities, but they’re not without their own complexities and potential drawbacks.
-The IRS requires your business to fulfill certain requirements before you can run an S Corporation in Kentucky.
+The IRS requires your business to fulfill certain requirements before you can apply to be taxed as an S Corporation in Kentucky.
 Your business must:

-Is the S Corporation tax designation right for your business or not?
+Is the S Corp tax designation right for your business or not?
 This decision is highly dependent on your unique circumstances, but we can give you some factors to consider.

-Running your business as an S Corporation can be beneficial in many ways, such as:
+Running your business as an S Corporation can provide tax benefits, such as:

-If one of your biggest concerns about choosing the right business structure is your amount of tax liabilities, an S Corporation might be the right selection for you.
+If one of your biggest concerns about choosing the right business structure is your amount of tax liabilities, an S Corp might be the right selection for you.

 Once again, we encourage you to speak to a tax and/or legal professional to determine if these factors are significant in the face of your specific needs.